tylernford/cocina_build/content/dine.md

 forestry_title: Dine
 dine_with_us:
   photo: "/uploads/2017/11/16/mexican_corn.jpg"
-  text: Whether you’re looking to dine out in the charming Winter Park Historic District
+  text: 'Whether you’re looking to dine out in the charming Winter Park Historic District
     or beach front at the worlds most famous beach, Daytona Beach or want an authentic Tex-Mex dinner to take home, Cocina 214 is perfect for every occasion.
-We have been voted best restaurant for families, best place to bring a client, best place for big groups, as well as best happy hour.
-So whatever the occasion you’re sure to enjoy.
+Since its’ first year in business, Cocina 214 Winter Park has been blessed with numerous accolades from the media, including:  “Best Mexican Restaurant”, “Best Tex-Mex”, “Best Overall Restaurant in Orlando”, “Best Power Lunch”, “Best Upscale Casual Restaurant”, “Best Happy Hour”, “Best Take-Out”, “Best Appetizer”, and “Best Family Place”.
+So whatever the occasion you’re sure to enjoy.'
   menus:
   - menu_name: Dine-In
     menu: "/uploads/2017/11/15/cocina_214-menu.pdf"